 Wide Horizons For Children has been licensed as an NGO in Burundi since 2010.
-Orphaned children ages 2-10 are eligible for adoption, but families are especially needed for children ages 5 and older.
+Orphaned children ages 2-10 (single children and sibling groups) are eligible for adoption, but families are especially needed for children ages 5 and older.
 Burundi is a Hague Convention Country.
-Foreign Provider is the Central Authority of the Republic of Burundi, named the Ministry of National Solidarity, Human Rights, and Gender.
+The Foreign Provider is the Central Authority of the Republic of Burundi, which is the Ministry of National Solidarity, Human Rights, and Gender.

 Burundi Adoption FAQs